huundvnm-source/df64-control-board/README.md

 - Connect the board's USB to your computer.
 - If external peripherals (displays, sensors) are used, consult the pin definitions in `include/` or `src/main.cpp`.
 - Push button connects to D5 (GPIO14) with internal pullup, active low (ground to active).
-- Relay module connects to D6 (GPIO12), recommend 220V/10VAC.
+- Relay module connects to D6 (GPIO12), recommend 220V/10VAC with opto.
 - Entire system powered by 5VDC 1A adapter.

 ## Working: